webplatformco/project-idrefs/README.md

 For labels in particular there is some contextual way to do this without IDs, but this doesn't necessarily scale to all the other IDREFs.

+### Inability to reuse HTML & SVG snippets

+A major pain point identified around IDs is with its impact on being able to reuse existing HTML/SVG.
+For example, an existing SVG snippet might include some IDs for its internal use, e.g. for referencing filters or `<use>`.

+When embedding these snippets or repeating them, the IDREFs would now reference the first occurence of the snippet, or would interfere with other IDREFs in the document.
+Since the implications of this might only present themselves to accessibility-tree users, the developer might not even notice.

+This usually means that HTML/SVG snippets cannot be safely embedded, and developers have to funnel them through a framework or a library that produces unique IDs, potentially breaking some of the internal relations.
+Some developers don't bother doing this and end up with broken references, or avoid reusing HTML/SVG snippets altogether for this reason.

 ## User research

 This is a very common author pain point, and authors are pretty vocal about it.